microsoft/TVHelpers/README.md

 # TV Helpers
-This project consists of several helper components, samples, and sample app to help you get started building applications for media, TV, and Xbox on the Universal Windows Platform for both C# and JavaScript developers.
+This project consists of several helper components, samples, and sample app to help you get started building applications for media, TV, and Xbox on the Universal Windows Platform.
+TVjs can help JavaScript developers enable their UWA to work with controller on Xbox One.
+TVjs also includes Searchbox and ScrollViewer controls to help you build a user experience optimzed for Xbox One.
+TVjs can also help C# developers who need this functionality within a WebView control.